-The Holder will pay any underwriting fees, discounts and selling commissions incurred by the Holder in connection with any sale of its shares.
-The Company will bear all other costs, fees and expenses incurred in effecting the registration of the shares covered by this prospectus, including, without limitation, all registration and filing fees, Nasdaq listing fees and fees and expenses of counsel and independent registered public accountants.
+The Selling Securityholders will pay any underwriting discounts and commissions and expenses for brokerage, accounting, tax or legal services or any other expenses incurred by the Selling Securityholders in disposing of the securities.
+We will bear the costs, fees and expenses incurred in effecting the registration of the securities covered by this prospectus, including all registration and filing fees, Nasdaq listing fees and fees and expenses of our counsel and our independent registered public accounting firm.